themarquisdesheric/amber-health/src/pages/articles/2020-02-10-how-endometriosis-is-diagnosed.md

 <h3>Delays in Diagnosis</h3>

-Despite the staggering prevalence of endometriosis and the early onset of symptoms for many, it takes an average of <a href="https://www.ncbi.nlm.nih.gov/pubmed/8671344" target="_blank" rel="noopener noreferrer">10 years</a> for a patient to receive an accurate diagnosis in the United states.
+Despite the staggering prevalence of endometriosis and the early onset of symptoms for many, it takes an average of <a href="https://www.ncbi.nlm.nih.gov/pubmed/8671344" target="_blank" rel="noopener noreferrer">10 years</a> for a patient to receive an accurate diagnosis in the United States.
 A recent study found that there are <a href="https://www.ncbi.nlm.nih.gov/pubmed/17070183?dopt=AbstractPlus" target="_blank" rel="noopener noreferrer">four key factors</a> that contribute to the lengthy delay in diagnosis.

 The lack of knowledge among patients and medical providers is largely to blame.
 The stigma surrounding menstruation, women’s health issues, and <a href="http://centerforendo.com/endometriosis-understanding-a-complex-disease" target="_blank" rel="noopener noreferrer">marginalized communities</a> including trans and non-binary individuals keep the many afflicted silent, isolated, and medically neglected.
 Ableism promotes a <a href="https://www.ncbi.nlm.nih.gov/pubmed/17070183?dopt=AbstractPlus" target="_blank" rel="noopener noreferrer">normalization of symptoms and pain</a> in society and leads to further dismissal from the medical community.